 What is the Sony WH-1000XM3 like to use?

-The chassis of the WH-1000XM3 is the same hard plastic as its predecessor, though there isn’t any fake plastic leather over-the-ear cups anymore.
+The chassis of the WH-1000XM3 is the same hard plastic as its predecessor, though there aren’t any fake plastic leather over-the-ear cups anymore.
 Instead, it’s now a soft-touch material that your fingers can easily glide over.
 At the top of each ear cup are two wide microphones that collect data for the noise canceling unit to destroy outside sound.

 It’s unclear if Sony addressed the reported cracking issues with the previous iterations of the WH-1000X, but I didn’t run into any breakage or damage in my time with them.
-And I suppose that’s to be expected — I’ve absolutely abused the Mark 2 over the past five years, and it still looks fairly new… minus somewhat flattened padding.
+And I suppose that’s to be expected — I’ve absolutely abused the Mark 2 over the past five years, and it still looks pretty new… minus somewhat flattened padding.

 Despite being largely identical in many ways to the older Sony WH-1000XM2, a few upgrades have made the brand-new WH-1000XM3 a better buy for the long haul.
-For example, the ear pads are deeper, and the addition of USB-C charging means that you won’t have to scour and scrape for an obsolete cable to top off your cans.
+For example, the ear pads are deeper, and the addition of USB-C charging means you won’t have to scour and scrape for an obsolete cable to top off your cans.

 The Sony WH-1000XM3 still stands as a great ANC headset that keeps up with the top competitors today.